Positional Games and QBF: A Polished Encoding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We consider the craft of finding efficient translations of a problem description to the clausal representation an important step towards better performances of \emph{QBF} solvers.
+We consider the craft of finding efficient translations of a problem description to the clausal representation an important step towards better performances of \ac{QBF} solvers.
+There is an extensive body of work analyzing CNF encodings for SAT solving.
+Much less is known about \ac{QBF} and how different CNF representations of constraints affect solving times.
 Our investigation regarding the class of positional games demonstrates that a carefully crafted translation using structural properties to decrease and shorten clauses and decrease the number of variables improves the applicability beyond trivial problems.
-We list some key insights:
+We list some key insights.

-\begin{itemize} \item Binary implication chains capturing monotone structural properties of problem are crucial. \item Variables representing illegal moves by the universal player can be avoided. \item Encoding the choices of the choices by the universally player logarithmically helps in this problem description. \item Preprocessing is crucial for previous encodings to perform, whereas on our encoding has minor impact. \end{itemize}
+\begin{itemize} \item Binary implication chains capturing monotone structural properties of the problem are crucial. \item Variables representing illegal moves by the universal player can be avoided. \item Encoding the player choices logarithmically helps in this problem description. \item Preprocessing is crucial for previous encodings to perform well, whereas it has a minor impact on our encoding. \item QBF solvers are very sensitive to redundant variables. \end{itemize}

 Our investigation focused on clause representation and we have yet to extend to non-clausal description languages to \ac{QBF} such as QCIR.